Changes to Town Councils Act passed in Parliament

 SINGAPORE: Changes to the Town Council Act were approved by Parliament on Friday (Mar 10).

-The changes, which were first mooted in 2013, are aimed at giving the Government more insight over town councils, as well as the power to investigate and take to task errant ones.
+The changes, which were first mooted in 2013, are aimed at giving the Government greater oversight over town councils, as well as the power to investigate and take to task errant ones.

 Currently, town councils are not compelled to give the Ministry of National Development (MND) any information beyond annual financial reports.
 MND also does not have any powers to investigate irregularities or non-compliance.